Yuri-Un/minesweeper/README.md

 # Minesweeper Game Module

 I started this project as a private repository just to test the ES6 modules.
 Finally it turned into a Minesweeper minigame module.
 ES6 modules are a safe way to add new functionality to any project, because the module scope remains isolated from the core code.
 The main project idea is to make it cross platform and well supported on any screen modes (portrait or album) and resolutions.
+While the game mechanic is relatively simple, it contains a decent amount of supportive code to make it flexible and configurable in 3rd party apps.

 ## Contents
 * Initialization